 Artist Guan Wei’s Loong (Dragon) is a fantastic being of immense power and mysticism, and the emblem of Chinese culture.

-Born in Beijing in 1957, Guan Wei came to Australia in 1989 to take up a residency at the Tasmanian School of Art.
+About the artist Born in Beijing in 1957, Guan Wei came to Australia in 1989 to take up a residency at the Tasmanian School of Art.
 His profoundly symbolic work has a moral dimension, his subjects embodying current social and environmental dilemmas.
 Guan Wei has held 50 solo exhibitions, and his art is held in collections including the Australian Embassy in Beijing, Art Gallery of New South Wales and Australian National University, Canberra.

-The zodiac symbol of the Dragon can be characterised as lucky, flexible and eccentric.
+About the zodiac animal The zodiac symbol of the Dragon can be characterised as lucky, flexible and eccentric.
 The charismatic Dragon is as generous as it is powerful.

-Explore the 12 Lunar Lanterns at Circular Quay during the Sydney Chinese New Year Festival.
+Experience the Lunar Lantern walk at Circular Quay during the Sydney Lunar Festival.